MuhammadKhoshnaw/BasicMVIApp/README.md

 ### UI DTO Mappers

-The UI mappers are mapping our entity objects to the UID TO objects. for example, the [MovieMappers](viewModel/src/main/java/com/khoshnaw/viewmodel/mapper/MovieMappers.kt) is mapping our movie class to the [MovieUIDTO](viewModel/src/main/java/com/khoshnaw/viewmodel/dto/MovieUIDTO.kt) notice that we are setting the base URL for poster path and we also change average to string so it can be used easier by our UI.
+The UI mappers are mapping our entity objects to the UID TO objects. for example, the [MovieMappers](viewModel/src/main/java/com/khoshnaw/viewmodel/mapper/MovieMappers.kt) is mapping our `movie` class to the `MovieUIDTO` notice that we are setting the base URL for poster path and we also change average to string so it can be used easier by our UI.

 ```
-fun Movie.toDTO() = MovieUIDTO(
+internal fun Movie.toUIDTO() = MovieUIDTO(
     id = id,
     posterPath = BuildConfig.TMDB_API_BASE_IMG_URL + posterPath,
     title = title,
     voteAverage = voteAverage.toString(),
 )

-fun List<Movie>.toDTO() = map { it.toDTO() }
+internal fun List<Movie>.toUIDTO() = map { it.toUIDTO() }
 ```

 ### MovieViewModel